open-simh/simh/README-CMake.md

 _VS2022_: Install the `v141_xp` tools

-Start the Visual Studio Installler, whether this is a new VS2022 install or modifying an existing installation.
+Start the Visual Studio Installer, whether this is a new VS2022 install or modifying an existing installation.

 - New install